saurabh-karale/Spotify-Music-Clone/README.md

 # Spotify-Music-Clone
-This is my Second clone site make in onlt HTML & CSS .
+This is my Second clone site make in only HTML & CSS .